rantahar/Lattice-Field-Theory/source/index.rst

    &= \frac{\sinh(h)}{\sqrt{\sinh(h)+e^{-4\beta}} }
    :label:

-So at :math:`h=0` the magnetisation is zero, which is what we expect.
+So at :math:`h=0` the magnetization is zero, which is what we expect.
 At large :math:`\beta`, small temperature, it approaches one, which is also expected.
-Here is a schetch of its behaviour in general:
+Here is a sketch of its behavior in general:

 .. raw:: html